heanuea/UC-as-u-know-it/README.md

 But i had orignally was thinking of a getting a game using [Canvas](http://www.w3schools.com/html/html5_canvas.asp) but time was against me.
 With trying to learn new languages like [Python](https://www.python.org)and [Flask](flask.pocoo.org) i knew i would have little time.
 So i choose something that i live with and a nothing to complicated so a blog is what i went for at the end.

+###Members
+Im working by myself i decided to learn some aspects better for this module .

 ### Prerequisites